Clubs and Organizations at

 MEChA: Minority Education Challenge Adversity - is a club for all students regardless of racial identity or ethnicity that focuses on minority outreach within the school and community.
-Through University and College visits and guest speakers students learn that education and knowledge is the key to success.
+Through University and College visits and guest speakers students learn that education and knowledge is the key to success and the power you need to move forward to a better today.
 Members will participate in community service and school activities.

 ADVISORS: Brenda & Vincent Aguilera

 Mock Trial: Mock trial is a team activity in which students prepare and present a complex legal case.
 Students take on the roles of attorneys, witnesses, clerks and bailiffs and present their case in a local competition in Medford.
 The top two teams from that event compete at State.
 Mock Trial begins in late October and ends prior to Spring Break.

 MTG Club: (Magic the Gathering) Is a strategy card game with an emphasis on problem-solving, basic mathematics, and articulation of literature.
 Meets daily during lunch and IT time in room 601.

 Origami Club: Join us as we create a variety of animals, dragons, flowers, and more using the ancient and relaxing art of folding paper.
 Each week, someone will teach us how to make a different object.
 We meet every Thursday afternoon in the library classroom from 3:15 to 4:00.